Willard Hill

-Willard Hill (born June 8, 1982 in Atlanta, GA) is an American rapper, singer-songwriter, and producer from New Orleans, LA.
+Willard Hill (born June 8, 1982 in Atlanta, Georgia) is an American rapper, singer-songwriter, and producer from New Orleans, Louisiana.
 Hill got his start in song writing and producing working with Wyclef Jean and Jerry Wonda after moving to New York City in 2008.
 He currently lives in Los Angeles and works on music and film compositions.

 Early life

-Born in Atlanta, Ga., to parents Manuella Francois Hill and Willard Hill Jr., Hill's family moved back to their hometown of New Orleans in 1985 where he subsequently grew up.
+Born in Atlanta, Georgia, to parents Manuella Francois Hill and Willard Hill Jr., Hill's family moved back to their hometown of New Orleans in 1985 where he subsequently grew up.
 Although no members of his immediate family ever pursued careers as recording artists, they were all musically inclined in their own way.
 His mother sang with Moses Hogan and traveled with his choir, his grandmother sang and directed the Wings Over Jordan Choir and received her master's degree in music from Louisiana State University, and both his father and grandfather sang and played various instruments.
-At an early age he became interested in music and received piano lessons from his grandmother until she died when he was 8.
+At an early age, he became interested in music and received piano lessons from his grandmother until she died when he was eight years old.
 He continued to play the piano by ear and began playing the alto saxophone in his elementary school band, but lost interest as he got older.

 Education

-In 1996 Hill attended St. Augustine High School (New Orleans) because of his fascination with their "Marching 100" band, but ventured into varsity sports.
+In 1996, Hill attended St. Augustine High School (New Orleans) because of his fascination with their "Marching 100" band, but ventured into varsity sports.
 Although he earned starting positions on both the track and football teams, he decided to shift his focus to music and turned down collegiate athletic scholarships to attend Howard University to study Jazz Voice and Audio Production.